baasbox/docs/source/index.md

 ## Dashboard

-Once you logged in, you will see the main dashboard screen:
+Once you have logged in, you will see the main dashboard screen:

 ![Dashboard image](images/Console_0.8.1/baasbox_0-8-1-console.png)